jossefaz/dwg-transformer-micro-dal/README.md

 ## Dependencies

-This service, as the orchestrator, is dependent on at least 4 others services to run correctly, an do the job.

- 1. **DAL** service : implement access to the dwg database.
- 2. **transformer** service : responsible to convert the DWG files to DXF or others format
- 3. **worker** service : will perform validity check on the converted file
- 4. **Message Broker** service  : responsible for the communication between microservices
+ 1. **Message Broker** service  : responsible for the communication between microservices.
+The DAL will receive request and send back response through messages.
+Currently there is no implementation of REST API. so the DAL is only accessible through message broker

 ## Flow